 Pro-Tip: Don’t buy hobby boxes and expect a positive ROI as hobby boxes are a losing investment over time… BUT boy are they fun to rip into!

 If you have a Gavin Lux rookie card and would like an estimated value, please email us at firstname.lastname@example.org.

 Looking to purchase a Gavin Lux rookie card?
 Email us at email@example.com for advice.

-Lux has a number of decent rookie card options from 2016, and prices are only going to go one way if he manages to keep putting in performances for the Dodgers.
+Lux has several decent rookie card options from 2016, and prices will only go one way if he keeps putting in performances for the Dodgers.

-He was clearly a highly talented prospect and he’s made the transition to playing in the big leagues, but we’ll have to wait and see whether he can keep up a sustained assault at the very pinnacle of the game.
+He was a highly talented prospect and has transitioned to playing in the big leagues, but we’ll have to wait and see whether he can keep up a sustained assault at the very pinnacle of the game.

 March 2023 Updated: Avoid buying Gavin Lux rookie cards until further notice.